Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 Defective valve seals and piston rings seal the top and bottom of the combustion chamber.
 As mentioned above, they keep pressure in and oil out.

-Unsurprisingly, you’ll notice compression- and oil-related signs when they wear or break.
+Unsurprisingly, you’ll notice compression- and oil-related indicators when they wear or break.

 Here are some of the principal symptoms you’ll notice when valve seals or piston rings wear or break.